NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 Therefor Ironic Nova driver needs to be update to unify the behavior between virtual machine instance and bare-metal instance.

 This problem is reported as a bug [6].
-How to fix this problem will be specified in the bug report [6] as well as nova blueprint [10] and spec [11].
-(Nova team commented on [10] and [11] that they are not necessary, so they will be abandoned).
+How to fix this problem is specified in nova blueprint [10] and spec [11].

+The default behavior change of "nova reboot" command is made by following the standard deprecation policy [12].

 Security impact
 ---------------
 None

 Other end user impact
 ---------------------